1924 Grand Prix season: 1924 Indianapolis 500

+1924 Grands Prix

 With the increasing support and crowd interest in Italian motor-racing, a raft of new events was springing up across the country.
 In April, the great Tazio Nuvolari got his first victory on four wheels at the inaugural Circuito del Tigullio, near Genoa, in a Bianchi.
 The new Alfa Romeo P2 was unveiled in June at the fast local circuit at the city of Cremona, giving the race an auspicious status.
 Antonio Ascari won for the works team first time out, finishing nearly an hour ahead of his nearest rival.
 In July, the first Coppa Acerbo was held on the Pescara Circuit.
 It was won by Enzo Ferrari in an older Alfa Romeo RL and he was given the title Commendatore by Italian premier Benito Mussolini.